pythonanywhere/help_pages/articles/ASGIAPI.md

 # Disclaimer

-Deployment of FastAPI-based (and other async) websites on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.
+Deployment of ASGI-based (and other async) websites on PythonAnywhere is an experimental feature that is possible to use, but not guaranteed to work yet.

 Some important limitations to know about: